-The interactive session above uses the RDMS 2200 default application name (UDSSRC) and the DDS 2200 default version (PRODUCTION) by simply transmitting a blank line.
+The above session uses the RDMS 2200 default application name (UDSSRC) and the DDS 2200 default version (PRODUCTION) by simply transmitting a blank line.
+The information on the right side of each line (<- Application name, Qualifier, etc.) is not part of the actual input.